bjin/mpv-prescalers/README.md

 LGPLv2 or later (particularly, major part of `superxbr` was rewritten by
 @haasn).

-As a whole, the shaders in this repo are licensed with LGPLv3.
+As a whole, shaders in this repo are licensed with LGPLv3.